ceylanmesut/Multi-Class-Sequential-Sentence-Classification-on-PudMed-200k-RCT-Dataset-Representation-Learning/README.md

 *Model performances depicted obtained on the test set.*

-In this project, we developed multiple deep learning models, LSTM and GRU models, with differing model parameters and architectures and evaluate the model performances.
-What we observe is that output dimension of embedding layer plays a key role however, it introduces number of model parameter and training time greatly.
+In this project, we developed multiple deep learning models, LSTM and GRU models, with differing model parameters and architectures and evaluated the model performances.
+What we observe is that the output dimension of the embedding layer plays a key role however, it introduces the number of model parameters and training time greatly.

-Secondly, bidirectionality is a game changer factor in our models.
+Secondly, bidirectionality is a game-changer factor in our models.
 Once it is introduced, RNN units are able to preserve information from past and future states, thus capturing dependencies within sequences and learning over training dataset.

 Specifically, we observe that introducing Dropout layer after Dense Layer as well as within Bidirectional LSTM allowed our model to perform the best.
-Additionally, creating Bidirectional bottleneck by double LSTM units with the size of 50 and 10 distil the crucial states to pass through the network, resulting the best model performance.
+Additionally, creating a Bidirectional bottleneck by double LSTM units with the size of 50 and 10 distils the crucial states to pass through the network, resulting the best model performance.

 ### Main Challenges and Future Work

-From NLP point of view, it is difficult to obtain well-represented domain specific embeddings, in our case healthcare domain.
+From NLP point of view, it is difficult to obtain well-represented domain-specific embeddings, in our case healthcare domain.
 Additionally, we haven't used any pre-trained model such as BioBert to head start with robust word representations.

 As future action, one can experiment with different word embedding models such as Glove and Doc2Vec.
 In this project, we treat each sequence separately and extract features from word level.
 One can extend this approach with feeding series of sequences each time, thus enforcing model to treat the series as documents and capture relationships among them.

-Additionally, one can extend the propose architectures with deeper RNN models, explore different optimizer and learning rate, batch sizes, vocabulary size, Ngram approachs and all the other parameters that not mentioned.
+Additionally, one can extend the proposed architectures with deeper RNN models, and explore different optimizers and learning rates, batch sizes, vocabulary sizes, Ngram approaches, and all the other parameters that are not mentioned.

 ### Acknowledgements
 The graphs are included in this README file: *Source: [PubMed 200k RCT: a Dataset for Sequential Sentence Classification in Medical Abstracts](https://aclanthology.org/I17-2052) (Dernoncourt & Lee, IJCNLP 2017)*

 ### License
-This work is licensed under MIT License, however it is subject to repository-owner approval and permission for public and private usage.
+This work is licensed under MIT License, however, it is subject to repository-owner approval and permission for public and private usage.